nidhiisinghh/email-template-builder/README.md

 ### Prebuilt Templates

 1. Click "Prebuilt Templates" in the editor
-2. Browse the available templates (Job Proposal, Event Invitation, Newsletter, Product Launch)
-3. Click "Use Template" to load a prebuilt template
-4. Customize the template to your needs

-### Preview Pane

-- Click the **Preview** tab to see your email template rendered
-- This shows how your email will look when sent
-- Useful for checking layout and styling before export

-### Exporting

 #### HTML Export
 1. Click the **Export** tab
 2. Select **HTML** format